jlandowner/psp-util/README.md

-# Pod Security Policy Utilities
+# Pod Security Policy Utility
-A Kubectl extention to manage `Pod Security Policy(PSP)` and RBAC Resources.
+A Kubectl extention utility to manage `Pod Security Policy(PSP)` and RBAC Resources.

 Attach/Detach PSP to RBACs(Group, User) or ServiceAccounts and view the relations which PSP is effected to each Subjects.